Thinking Fast, Thinking Wrong: Intuitiveness Modulates LLM Counterfactual Reasoning in Policy Evaluation: Discussion

 \subsection{Slow Talking, Not Slow Thinking}

 Our CoT paradox challenges the assumption that CoT elicits deeper reasoning.
-On counter-intuitive cases, CoT appears to \emph{reinforce} rather than \emph{override} intuitive priors: the reasoning chain's first step is anchored by the same prior that produces the wrong answer, and subsequent steps rationalize this anchor.
+On counter-intuitive cases, the interaction OR of \statORCotXCI{} attenuates CoT's main-effect log-odds benefit by \statAttenuationPct{}\% (from $\ln(\statORcotMain{}) = \statLnORcotMain{}$ to an effective $\ln(\statEffectiveORCotCI{}) = \statLnEffectiveORCotCI{}$).
+CoT still helps---the effective OR of $\approx$\statEffectiveORCotCI{} remains significant---but the attenuation is substantial and highly significant ($p$ \statPCotXCI{}).
+The reasoning chain's first step appears anchored by the same intuitive prior that produces errors, and subsequent steps partially---but not fully---overcome this anchor.
 This is consistent with \citet{jacoviACL2024cot}, who show that reasoning chains are only as strong as their weakest step.

 From the dual-process perspective \citep{kahneman2011thinking}, effective System~2 reasoning requires \emph{inhibiting} System~1.
-Our results suggest that LLMs' CoT performs the \emph{form} of System~2 processing without the \emph{function}---``slow talking'' rather than ``slow thinking.''
+Our results suggest that LLMs' CoT achieves \emph{partial} inhibition---enough to help on many cases, but insufficient when intuitive priors are strong.
+The result is ``slow talking'' that only sometimes constitutes genuine ``slow thinking.''